What Is a Romanian deadlift, anyway?

 - Deltoids: The deltoids are your shoulder muscles.
 They work with your traps to control the shoulder joint.

 - Triceps Brachii: The triceps are the muscles that run down the humerus – the long bone in your upper arm – and end at the top of your forearms.
 The triceps help in the extension of the elbow joint and help keep the head of the humerus in the shoulder joint.

 - Latissmus Dorsi or lats: The lats are your big back muscle.
 They are what give a powerful back its shape.

 - Erector spinae or spinal erectors: Your erectors are found deep in your back, running next to your spine, down the lumbar spine, and extending the vertebrae column.

 - Gluteus Maximus: Your glutes are the big butt muscle located at the joint of your hip.
-Its main job is to give you upright posture by controlling the hip joint, but it is also a muscle used for explosive power in many movements, like the hip hinge a kettlebell swing.
+Its main job is to give you an upright posture by controlling the hip joint, but it is also a muscle used for explosive power in many movements, like the hip hinge or a kettlebell swing.

 - Hamstrings: Along with your glutes and adductors, the hamstrings are responsible for hip extension, Your hamstrings are made up of the biceps femoris, semitendinosus, and semimembranosus muscles.

 - Soleus: this is the meaty muscle on the back of your legs that makes up your calves.
 This is the muscle you work during a calf raise.